Vodafone, Hutchison strike $19 bln deal to create UK mobile leader | Headlines

 Vodafone, Hutchison strike $19 bln deal to create UK mobile leader

-The long-awaited deal, after the two companies disclosed talks in October, will now trigger prolonged scrutiny by the anti-trust regulator into whether an operator with 27 million customers could lead to higher mobile prices.
-Seeking to win over politicians, unions and the competition authorities, the two groups said they would invest 11 billion pounds to create what they described as "one of Europe's most advanced standalone 5G networks".
+Expected since the two companies disclosed talks in October, the deal faces prolonged scrutiny by the anti-trust regulator into whether having a single operator with 27 million customers could lead to higher mobile prices.
+Seeking to win over politicians, unions and the competition authorities, the two groups said they would invest 11 billion pounds to create "one of Europe's most advanced standalone 5G networks".

-Vodafone and CK Hutchison finally unveiled the 15 billion pound ($19 billion) merger of their British mobile operations on Wednesday, saying the creation of a new market leader would drive competition and investment in the country.
-The long-awaited deal, after the two companies disclosed talks in October, will now trigger prolonged scrutiny by the anti-trust regulator into whether an operator with 27 million customers could lead to higher mobile prices.
+Vodafone and CK Hutchison unveiled the long-awaited 15 billion pound ($19 billion) merger of their British mobile operations on Wednesday, saying the creation of a new market leader would help drive competition and investment.
+Expected since the two companies disclosed talks in October, the deal faces prolonged scrutiny by the anti-trust regulator into whether having a single operator with 27 million customers could lead to higher mobile prices.

-Seeking to win over politicians, unions and the competition authorities, the two groups said they would invest 11 billion pounds to create what they described as "one of Europe's most advanced standalone 5G networks".
-Vodafone's new CEO, Margherita Della Valle, said the deal was a "game changer" in its home market, and it was good news for customers, the country and competition.
+Seeking to win over politicians, unions and the competition authorities, the two groups said they would invest 11 billion pounds to create "one of Europe's most advanced standalone 5G networks".
+Vodafone's new CEO Margherita Della Valle said the deal was a "game changer" in its home market, and that it was good news for customers, the country and competition.

 The combined operator will overtake BT's EE and VM O2, jointly owned by Telefonica and Liberty Global .
 Vodafone, Britain's third-biggest mobile operator, will have an option to buy-out the Hong Kong-based conglomerate three years after completion, if it agrees.